intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 - We are not liable for any loss or damage arising from third-party services

 ### Firebase/Google Terms:
-By using Nibble, you also agree to:
+By using Nouriche, you also agree to:
 - **Firebase Terms of Service:** [https://firebase.google.com/terms](https://firebase.google.com/terms)
 - **Google Privacy Policy:** [https://policies.google.com/privacy](https://policies.google.com/privacy)